roq-trading/roq-api/README.md

 ## First steps

-> Please refer to [roq-samples](https://github.com/roq-samples) if you
+> Please refer to [roq-samples](https://github.com/roq-samples) if
-> need a guide on how to get started with your own strategy implementation.
+> you need a guide on how to get started with your own strategy
+> implementation.

-The benchmark suite was developed to demonstrate resource requirements as well as the performance and monitoring capabilities.
+The benchmark suite was developed to demonstrate typical resource requirements as well as the performance and monitoring capabilities.

 These are the relevant binaries

-* `roq-benchmark` is used to profile key functions
+* `roq-benchmark` is used to profile key functionality
   * Message encoding/decoding
-  * String formatting (stream and format operations)
+  * String formatting operations
-  * Other benchmarking useful for selecting e.g. containers
+  * Other benchmarking, e.g. operations on containers
-* `roq-ping` is a service used to simulate the key execution paths of a "server"
+* `roq-ping` is a service used to simulate the key execution paths of a typical "server" component
   * Broadcast random market data (L2 with a depth of 5)
   * Handle order creation requests
   * Respond with order creation ack
-  * Access to internal metrics
+  * Provide access to internal metrics
-* `roq-pong` is a service used to simulate the key execution paths of a "client"
+* `roq-pong` is a service used to simulate the key execution paths of a typical "client" component
   * Receive and process market data
   * Optionally request order creation
-  * Access to internal metrics
+  * Provide access to internal metrics

 > Internal profiling metrics use the
 > [Prometheus Exposition Format](https://prometheus.io/docs/instrumenting/exposition_formats/).